Starflight: The Plane That Couldn't Land: Plot

 Starflight, the first hypersonic transport, is being prepared for its maiden flight from Los Angeles to Sydney, Australia.
-On board are the pilot, Cody Briggs, cheating on his wife Janet with Erica Hansen, media-relations representative for Thornwell Aviation.
-Passengers include designer Josh Gilliam, who is apprehensive about the engines not being under ground control, and satellite TV baron Freddie Barrett.
-Takeoff is delayed so that the body of the deceased Australian ambassador and his wife, Mrs. Winfield, can be taken aboard - something that Del, the first officer, considers a bad omen.

-Passengers include a gaggle of reporters for print and television, communications entrepreneur Freddie Barrett, gold thief Hal Parisi and his bride who does not know of Hal's crime, and Thornwell electrical engineer Joe Pedowski who is afraid of flying.
+Pilot Cody Briggs is cheating on his wife Janet with Erica Hansen, media-relations representative for Thornwell Aviation.
+Passengers include designer Josh Gilliam, apprehensive about the engines not being under ground control, and satellite TV baron Freddie Barrett.
+Takeoff is delayed so the body of the deceased Australian ambassador, accompanied by his wife, Mrs. Winfield, can be loaded.
+Del, the first officer, considers this a bad omen.
+Also on board are print and television reporters, communications entrepreneur Freddie Barrett, gold thief Hal Parisi and his bride who does not know of Hal's crime, and Thornwell electrical engineer Joe Pedowski who is afraid of flying.

-Bud Culver, Freddie's partner in Australia, tells Freddie he must scrub that day's launch of a TV satellite because weather is closing in; Freddie orders an immediate launch without NASA approval.
-Cleared by NASA for liftoff, Starflight climbs to 23 miles using its scramjet engines, then levels off.
-Freddie's rocket runs into trouble with the second stage and has to be destroyed.
-NASA reports that destruction of the rocket has produced debris which is headed for Starflight.
-Cody wants NASA to guide their maneuvers, so NASA engineer Chris Lucas recommends Starflight climb out of danger.
-Cody engages the scramjets again, but debris from the failed launch hits the underside of the aircraft.
-When NASA says they are clear, Cody orders the jets shut off, but they keep firing because the debris has severed the controls.
-Their hydrogen fuel runs out just as Starflight reaches orbit.
+Freddie Barrett orders his partner in Australia, Bud Culver, to launch a rocket carrying a TV satellite despite poor weather and without NASA approval.
+The rocket's second stage is destroyed in space.
+When Starflight takes off with its scramjet engines, it encounters debris from the rocket.
+Cody tries to climb above the debris but it hits Starflight's underside.
+Cody is unable to shut the jets shut off when debris severs the controls and their hydrogen fuel runs out just as Starflight reaches orbit.

-NASA dispatches the Columbia Space Shuttle to refuel Starflight, and to bring Josh Gilliam back to Earth to work on the problem.
-An astronaut advises shutting down the damaged power conduit, putting the media aboard off the air.
-Starflight's flight engineer Pete tests the airlock transfer but is killed when the hatch malfunctions and breaks free.
-Improvising, Cody sends Josh to Columbia inside the ambassador's coffin.
-Columbia returns to Earth with Josh aboard, landing at Thornwell to be serviced by Thornwell's mothballed shuttle-handling facility.
+NASA dispatches the Space Shuttle Columbia to refuel Starflight and bring Josh Gilliam back to Earth to work on the problem.
+A damaged power conduit is shut down, stopping the media's transmissions.
+Starflight's flight engineer Pete is killed when an airlock hatch breaks free.
+Improvising, Cody sends Josh to Columbia inside the ambassador's coffin and Columbia lands at Thornwell's mothballed shuttle-handling facility for service.
 Josh discovers Thornwell's universal docking tunnel, a flexible conduit that could be attached between Starflight and Columbia.